 WebinarJam has created its webinar configuration with a host of features.
 You can set up the whole funnel in one wizard including polls, email automation, as well as connecting integrations.

 This may seem a bit more complicated at first.
 But you don’t have to use all of these features right away… I sure didn’t.
-But once you’re comfortable you can start adding them in, and the extra features make a big difference.
+But once you’re comfortable you can start adding them in, and the extra features make a big difference when you get good.

 Webinar registration pages